- About HRSS

 Stories teach us both what is human and what is humane.
 As we put our theatrical storytelling onstage at Fresno Pacific University, we share our discoveries, our immediacies, with the community that is our audience.

-The FPU theater program is committed to making available classroom and performance experiences which encourage student growth on multiple levels--artistic, intellectual, physical, social and spiritual.
+The FPU theater program offers classroom and performance experiences which encourage student growth on multiple levels--artistic, intellectual, physical, social and spiritual.
 As we perform, audience and study theater, we engage with various voices, cultures and styles of performance.
 Students are active collaborators in the process of making theater.

 Students involved in Fresno Pacific Theater: